Pooling layer: Vision Transformer pooling

 In Vision Transformers (ViT), there are the following common kinds of poolings.

-BERT-like pooling uses a dummy [CLS] token ("classification").
+BERT-like pooling uses a dummy [CLS] token, "classification".
 For classification, the output at [CLS] is the classification token, which is then processed by a LayerNorm-feedforward-softmax module into a probability distribution, which is the network's prediction of class probability distribution.
 This is the one used by the original ViT and Masked Autoencoder.

 Global average pooling (GAP) does not use the dummy token, but simply takes the average of all output tokens as the classification token.
 It was mentioned in the original ViT as being equally good.

-Multihead attention pooling (MAP) applies a multiheaded attention block to pooling.
+Multihead attention pooling (MAP) applies a multi headed attention block to pooling.
 Specifically, it takes as input a list of vectors $x_1, x_2, \dots, x_n$, which might be thought of as the output vectors of a layer of a ViT.
 It then applies a feedforward layer $\mathrm{FFN}$ on each vector, resulting in a matrix $V = [\mathrm{FFN}(v_1), \dots, \mathrm{FFN}(v_n)]$.
-This is then sent to a multiheaded attention, resulting in $\mathrm{MultiheadedAttention}(Q, V, V)$, where $Q$ is a matrix of trainable parameters.
+This is then sent to a multi-headed attention, resulting in $\mathrm{MultiheadedAttention}(Q, V, V)$, where $Q$ is a matrix of trainable parameters.
 This was first proposed in the Set Transformer architecture.

 Later papers demonstrated that GAP and MAP both perform better than BERT-like pooling.